Cooking oil: Types and characteristics

+Cold-pressed oils are extracted mechanically without the use of heat or chemical solvents, preserving nutrients and natural flavors, whereas refined oils undergo additional processes like bleaching and deodorization, which can strip beneficial compounds.

 Smoke point

 The smoke point is marked by "a continuous wisp of smoke".
 It is the temperature at which an oil starts to burn, leading to a burnt flavor in the foods being prepared and degradation of nutrients and phytochemicals characteristic of the oil.

 Above the smoke point are flash and fire points.
-The flash point is the temperature at which oil vapors will ignite but aren't produced in sufficient quantities to stay lit.
+The flash point is the temperature at which oil vapors will ignite but are not produced in sufficient quantities to stay lit.
 The flash point generally occurs at about 275-330 C. The fire point is the temperature at which hot oil produces sufficient vapors they will catch on fire and burn.
 As frying hours increase, all these temperature points decrease.
 They depend more on an oil's acidity than fatty-acid profile.

 The smoke point of cooking oils varies generally in association with how oil is refined: a higher smoke point results from removal of impurities and free fatty acids.
 Residual solvent remaining from the refining process may decrease the smoke point.
 It has been reported to increase with the inclusion of antioxidants (BHA, BHT, and TBHQ).
 For these reasons, the published smoke points of oils may vary.

 Oils are extracted from nuts, seeds, olives, grains or legumes by extraction using industrial chemicals or by mechanical processes.
 Expeller pressing is a chemical-free process that collects oils from a source using a mechanical press with minimal heat.
 Cold-pressed oils are extracted under a controlled temperature setting usually below 105 °C intended to preserve naturally occurring phytochemicals, such as polyphenols, tocotrienols, plant sterols and vitamin E which collectively affect color, flavor, aroma and nutrient value.